syed-imam/walmart-product-manager/README.md

 2. run "npm install" to install all the dependencies.
 3. Make sure no other app is already listening on port 3000.
 If there is, change PORT_NUMBER inside .env file in project's root directory.
 3. run "npm start".
-4. You should see a message called "Server started on port xxxx".
+4. You should see a message saying "Server started on port xxxx".
 5. Open browser with url: http://localhost:3000
 ### How to Use it
 There are 2 tabs on the index page <br>